GioF71/librespot-docker/README.md

 CACHE_SIZE_LIMIT||Limits the size of the cache for audio files.
 It's possible to use suffixes like K, M or G.
-DISABLE_AUDIO_CACHE||Y o y to disable DISABLE_CREDENTIAL_CACHE||Y o y to disable PUID|1000|For pulseaudio mode.
+DISABLE_AUDIO_CACHE||Y o y to disable DISABLE_CREDENTIAL_CACHE||Y o y to disable MIXER|softvol|Mixer to use: softvol, alsa.
+Defaults to softvol.
+ALSA_MIXER_CONTROL|PCM|alsa mixer control, e.g. PCM, Master or similar.
+Defaults to PCM.
+ALSA_MIXER_DEVICE||alsa mixer device, e.g hw:0 or similar from aplay -l.
+Defaults to --device if specified, default otherwise.
+ALSA_MIXER_INDEX|0|alsa mixer index, Index of the cards mixer.
+Defaults to 0.
+PUID|1000|For pulseaudio mode.
 Set the same as the current user id PGID|1000|For pulseaudio mode.
 Set the same as the current group id